projectcypress/cypress/README.md

 Installing
 -------
-Please choose your install instructions based on the certification rule you will certify under:

-If you wish to use the 2015 ONC Edition with the eCQMs updated for calendar year 2023 and 2024 reporting, use [Cypress 7](https://github.com/projectcypress/cypress/wiki/Cypress-7-Install-Instructions)
+For the 2015 ONC Edition with the eCQMs updated for calendar year 2023 and 2024 reporting, use [Cypress 7](https://github.com/projectcypress/cypress/wiki/Cypress-7-Install-Instructions)

 Reporting Issues